ChristopheJacquet/RdsSurveyor2/README.md

 RDS Surveyor 2
 ==============

-This is the development repository for the upcoming RDS Surveyor version 2, a versatile Radio Data System decoder.
+This is the development repository for the RDS Surveyor version 2, a versatile Radio Data System decoder.
+The program is currently in beta.

-While the original [RDS Surveyor](https://rds-surveyor.jacquet.xyz/) runs as a local Java application, RDS Surveyor version 2 will run in the browser.
+While the original [RDS Surveyor](https://rds-surveyor.jacquet.xyz/) runs as a local Java application, RDS Surveyor version 2 runs in the browser.

-The program is currently under development and it is not (yet) usable.
-See below for a tentative list of milestones.
-Please use the original [RDS Surveyor](https://rds-surveyor.jacquet.xyz/) for the time being.
+Your can run RDS Surveyor 2 (beta) in your browser at [rds-surveyor-app.jacquet.xyz](https://rds-surveyor-app.jacquet.xyz).

+See the project website for more details: [rds-surveyor.jacquet.xyz](https://rds-surveyor.jacquet.xyz/).

 ## Milestones